0xDBFB7/ceramic/documents/furnace_quick.md

 #### Tonsil 2: $MnO_2$

-*Vitreous high alumina porcelain*, @Vitreous1942, describes how Manganese Dioxide can be used to depress the sinter point of pure alumina to more reasonable temperatures, sometimes without the use of silica.
-An impure, graphite-contaminated $MnO_2$ can be obtained from alkaline batteries; unfortunately, I have note yet been able to reproduce this effect to any degree.
+@Vitreous1942 describe how Manganese Dioxide can be used to depress the sinter point of pure alumina to more reasonable temperatures, sometimes without the use of silica.
+An impure, graphite-contaminated $\text{MnO}_2$ can be obtained from alkaline batteries; unfortunately, I have not yet been able to reproduce this effect to any degree.

 The effects of sintering additives on the development of the crystalline structure are very interesting and counterintuitive (@Controlled1976 @Bulk2009).
 It would be interesting to see if these effects can be predicted with some fidelity by modern molecular dynamics procedures.
 I have done no research in this area - this may already be common practice.